sesam-community/sesam-py/readme.usage.md

-  stop            Stop any running schedulers (for example if the client was prematurely terminated or disconnected) update-schemas  Generate schemas for all datatypes (only works in connector development context) init_connector  Initialize a connector in the working directory with a sample manifest, template and system run-pytest      Runs Python tests in the specified folder using the pytest framework.
+  stop            Stop any running schedulers (for example if the client was prematurely terminated or disconnected) update-schemas  Generate schemas for all datatypes (only works in connector development context) init_connector  Initialize a connector in the working directory with a sample manifest, template and system expand          Expand a connector without running other operations (upload or validate). run-pytest      Runs Python tests in the specified folder using the pytest framework.
 The folder must be placed on the same level as the pipes and systems.

 positional arguments: